 Ever since, the label has provided men with expert tailoring and luxurious, sleek garments.
 Suits from Saint Laurent traditionally come with a clean, lean silhouette.
 But the label never shies away from experimenting with bold prints and innovative fabrics.

-This brand is internationally acclaimed for its colorful aesthetic and classic silhouettes.
+This suit brand is internationally acclaimed for its colorful aesthetic and classic silhouettes.
 But that’s not all.
-Suits from Ted Baker are also renowned for their unfailing superior quality.
+Ted Baker suits are also renowned for their unfailing superior quality.
 The label boasts a high-profile clientele, with Kate Middleton, Olivia Palermo and Amal Alamuddin among them.